-Incentive plan design and associated elements in its realm like accelerators, compelling payout curves, quotas, territory alignments, and contests still remain the most important aspect to create an immediate positive impact on sales reps behavior.
-However, the big question is how do we accomplish this change?
+Incentive plan design and associated elements in its realm, like accelerators, compelling payout curves, quotas, territory alignments, and contests, still remain the most important aspect to create an immediate positive impact on sales reps behaviour.
+However, the big question is how do we accomplish this change.
 Consider the below steps while working through a change in your IC ecosystem:

 Identify what needs to change

-– need of changes to existing set of metrics
+– need for changes to the existing set of metrics

 – introduction of newer metrics